 Providing all the capital purchases are on the same receipt such as a PC, printer, and scanner, you can claim the VAT back on these items.
 You cannot, however, buy a PC one month for £1,500 then a printer the next month for £300 and a scanner the month after for £200 and add them together – they must all be on the same receipt.

-As the VAT percentage you pay is considerably lower than that of the standard VAT rate (see below table for a full list of the standard rates depending on your profession) you can keep the difference as your profit.
+As the VAT percentage you pay is considerably lower than that of the standard VAT rate (see below table for a full list of the flat rates depending on your profession) you can keep the difference as your profit.

 - A reduced amount of paperwork to handle as you are not submitting any of your input costs to HMRC, all you need to do is keep the receipts from your purchases.